Weslex/rpi-led-flight-tracker/README.md

 ## Usage
 - The easiest way to configure the flight tracker is to modify "run_flight_tracker.py"
     - Set the display variables for your particular display
-    - Set base_latitude and base_longitude values to where you would like the center of the display to base_longitude
+    - Set config.base_latitude and config.base_longitude values to where you would like the center of the display to be (location of the device typically)
+    - Adjusting config.mapping_box_height_mi and config.mapping_box_width_mi to change the geographical area represented by the display.

 - Start up dump1090
 ```